tomara-x/lapis/README.md

 - `.backend()` returns a SequencerBackend wrapped in a net. this way it can be used anywhere a net is usable
 - Sequencer itself can't be `play`ed or `tick`ed. do that to its backend (or a graph containing the backend)
 - methods `has_backend`, `replay_events`, and `time` aren't supported
-- time arguments are all f32 cast as f64
 - you can't clone frontends (and why would you want to?)
 - `.set_loop(start, end)` lets you set loop times in seconds.
 (0, inf) by default
 - `.set_time(t)` jumps to time